 Check out the lodging in Houlton Maine for camps, cabins link here.

-Or keep heading west on US Rt 2A for Grammy's Restaurant.
+Or keep heading west on US Rt 2A for Grammy’s Restaurant.
 Just before the four corners of Linneus Maine.
-WARNING: Large Loads Of Food Ahead.
-Grammy's Restaurant is a place you go in hungry, leave satisfied.
+WARNING: Large Over Loads Of Food Ahead.
+(Burp) Excuse me.
+So sorry about that.
+Grammy’s Restaurant is a place you go in hungry, leave satisfied.
 That empty feeling gone.

 Backing away from the table slowly.